kayfay/docker-alternative-github-pages/README.md

 ### Why?
 There are a few ways of switching Github accounts that I could have chosen, it seamed running it in a container on Docker would be a quick and easy way to do it.
+Visiting Http://allen.tools might be clearer.